Dirichlet moment tensors and the correspondence between admixture and mixture of product models: Acknowledgement

 \begin{appendix}

 \textbf{Outline of the appendix:} The appendix is organized as follows.
 In Appendix~\ref{appA}, we provide the proof of the first part of Lemma~\ref{lem:whiten-Dirichlet-moment} regarding representation of the Dirichlet moment tensors by diagonal tensors (by showing Equation~\eqref{eq:whiten-H-tensor-1}).
-In Appendix~\ref{appB}, we prove Proposition~\ref{prop:recursive-compute-moment-Dir} (recursive computation of the Dirichlet moment tensors) and discuss the connection of this proposition with the tensor representation result from Lemma~\ref{lem:whiten-Dirichlet-moment}.
-Appendix~\ref{appC} provides the proof of Theorem~\ref{thm:inverse-bounds}, characterizing the minimal document length required for inverse bounds under exact and over-fitted scenarios under different assumptions on the true topics.
+In Appendix~\ref{app:metric-equivalent}, we examine the magnitude of constants $C_1$ and $C_2$ in Proposition~\ref{prop:metric-equivalent} by simulations.
+In Appendix~\ref{app:recursive-compute-moment-Dir}, we prove Proposition~\ref{prop:recursive-compute-moment-Dir} (recursive computation of the Dirichlet moment tensors) and discuss the connection of this proposition with the tensor representation result from Lemma~\ref{lem:whiten-Dirichlet-moment}.
+Appendix~\ref{app:proof-inverse-bounds} provides the proof of Theorem~\ref{thm:inverse-bounds}, characterizing the minimal document length required for inverse bounds under exact and over-fitted scenarios under different assumptions on the true topics.
 In Appendix~\ref{sec:proofs-convergence}, we provide the proof of the posterior contraction results for density and parameter estimation, in particular Theorem~\ref{theorem:contraction_posterior}.
 This section also contains the relevant results on the geometry of multinomial models, providing upper bounds for various metrics on the space of multinomial densities.
 Appendix~\ref{sec:proof-allocation} provides the proof for the posterior contraction of the latent allocation, in particular, Theorem~\ref{theorem:contraction-allocation}.
 Finally, Appendix~\ref{sec:auxiliary-result} contains proofs of other results, including Proposition~\ref{prop:identifiability} on minimal document lengths for identifiability, and Lemma~\ref{lem:fact-distance}, establishing properties on various metrics on the space of distributions, which is used in the proof of Proposition~\ref{prop:metric-equivalent}.